rawify/UnionFind.js/README.md

 ## Coding Style

-As with every library I publish, UnionFind.js is written to be as small and efficient as possible after compression with Google Closure Compiler in advanced mode.
-Please preserve this style if you plan to extend the library.
+Like all my libraries, UnionFind.js is written to minimize size after compression with Google Closure Compiler in advanced mode.
+The code style is optimized to maximize compressibility.
+If you extend the library, please preserve this style.

 ## Building the library